Meet Our Team

 Lisa Cantu-Reyes is the Federal Programs Director for Mercedes ISD.
 Her role entails overseeing federal fiscal compliance of grants provided by the Every Student Succeeds Act (ESSA) that includes: Title I, Part A, Title I, Part C, Title II, Title III and Title IV.
 In addition she oversees the College Ready, Career Set!-Gear Up Grant for current 7th grade students.
 She also oversees the Parent and Family Engagement Program for the district and prides herself in volunteering in her community.
 Mrs. Cantu-Reyes has a Bachelor of Interdisciplinary Studies with a minor in Special Education and a Master in Bilingual Education with an endorsement in Gifted Education all of which she obtained from the University of Texas Pan American in Edinburg, Texas.

-Mrs. Maryann Handy is the migrant counselor for Mercedes ISD.
-She ensures that all migrant students are provided with the appropriate educational services necessary to go beyond state academic achievement standards while minimizing disruptions that occur due to family relocations.
-Throughout her 26 years in the education field, Mrs. Handy has worked as a teacher in both elementary and middle school settings, with 22 years of experience as an academic and licensed professional counselor.
-She has served as a middle school counselor, a therapist in private practice as well as in the urgent care setting, screening adults for hospitalization.
-She has also worked in local school districts as an outside mental health agent, counseling students from Pre-K to 12th grade in the areas of divorce, depression, abuse, and various emotional areas of concern.
-A graduate of the University of Texas-Pan American in Edinburg, Texas, she earned a bachelor’s degree in Interdisciplinary Studies with a minor in English.
-Continuing her education, she earned a Master’s Degree in Counseling and Guidance, ranked first in her class, and also received a professional counseling license also from UTPA.
-One of the most rewarding aspects of her job is assisting migrant seniors in obtaining scholarships to attend college.
-This year, seniors have received 15 CAMP awards in total, as well as early acceptance to multiple universities with migrant programs.
-Working with migrant students has, without a doubt, been the highpoint of her professional career.
+Mrs. Handy services students through the Title IV, Part A Grant, and the Migrant Education Program.
+Both roles require her to provide student support services that are supplemental to the those already provided by the schools.
+Mrs. Handy began her career as an educator in 1993 and has worked as a teacher in both elementary and middle school settings, with 23 years of experience as an academic and licensed professional counselor.
+She has served as an elementary and middle school counselor, a therapist in private practice as well as in the urgent care setting, screening adults for hospitalization.
+She has also worked in local school districts as an outside mental health agent, counseling students from Pre-K to 12th grade in various emotional areas of concern.
+A graduate of the University of Texas-Pan American, she earned a bachelor’s degree in Interdisciplinary Studies with a minor in English.
+Continuing her education, she earned a Master’s Degree in Counseling and Guidance, ranked first in her class, and also earned a professional counseling license in 2000, also from UTPA.

 Ms. Veronica Y. Bustamante is the Mercedes ISD Head Nurse.
 Her role is to oversee the campus school nurses in the district and serve as a leader for all school health policies and programs.
 Ms. Bustamante is a certified registered nurse and has 9 years of nursing experience.
 She received her associate’s degree in nursing from South Texas College Nursing and Allied Health.
 Prior to joining MISD, Ms. Bustamante served as a charge nurse at Knapp Medical Center for 5 years specializing in Women’s Health and 1 year at Women’s Hospital at DHR as a gynecology nurse.
 She has also worked for Elite Cosmetic Surgery for 1 year as an OR nurse and was a health instructor for an alternative certification program for 2 years.
 After working for Mercedes ISD for 5 years as a campus school nurse, Ms. Bustamante decided to pursue her dream and continue to serve her community as the head nurse for Mercedes ISD.
 She has currently been in this position for one year.
 Ms. Bustamante is currently taking the role as a school nurse at two campuses.
 Other duties assigned are coordinating health education training to staff, providing staff wellness programs, coordinating with other entities for continuing education to school nurses, collaborating with our medical director, Dr. Bonilla, regarding doctors standing orders and medical procedures and ensuring health care practices comply with the laws relating to student health issues, conducting mandated health screenings and immunization data and reporting them to the Texas Department of State Health Services, serve as the nursing staff leader in student health advocacy, and promote preventive health practices.
 Ms. Bustamante is also involved with her community and serves on the ambulance board for the city of Mercedes and a Lions Club Member.
 Her goal for the MISD nursing department is to implement a high-quality comprehensive school health program within the philosophy and objectives established by Board and local policies.